ustaxcourt/ef-cms/docsify/pr-workflow.md

 As you finish up your **active batch** stories, you will need to get them deployed to the `court/migration` environment so that the product owner and Tax Court can verify your features against production like data.
 This environment should only contain the latest changes of our **active batch**.
 When the Court has tested your story, they will mark the story as `done` and you can either help other developers out with more **active batch** stories, of grab a **passive branch** story if no additional eyes are needed.

+> The **active** batch should be branched off of `flexion/staging` and a PR should be created to `court/staging` when the batch is done.

+> The **passive** batch should be branched off of `flexion/develop`.
+The passive batch will **NOT** go in a PR to the court fork.

 ## Refactoring PR Workflow

-> Refactoring work should always be off of `flexion/develop`.
-Refactoring work will **NOT** go in a PR to the court fork; it flows along with normal batch work.

 As mentioned in the previous part of documentation, we have a refactoring backlog found in trello.
 Remember, 20% of our time should be spent refactoring our system, pipeline, and code.
 These refactoring tasks are not really associated with batches, so we often just branch the work off of `flexion/develop` so that the refactoring work has a longer time in our system to help catch potential bugs, and the work won't slow down the progress of an **active** batch if the refactoring causes bugs.

+> Refactoring work should always be off of `flexion/develop`.
+Refactoring work will **NOT** go in a separate PR to the court fork; it flows along with normal batch work.

+## Bug PR Workflow

+The `court/staging` branch is kept up to date with the latest version of `prod` and is considered the *source of truth*.
+Developers working on bugs should create a branch off of the `court/staging` branch.
+Once they think they've found a solid fix, developers can additionally deploy their bug fix to a Flexion experimental environment (`origin/experimental1`) as sometimes bugs are related to migration scripts or AWS resources.

+When the fix is ready for the court, a pull request should be created to merge your bug branch into `court/test`.
+The court's tech lead will review the bug fix PR and merge it to get it deployed to the court's `test` branch.
+The `test` branch has a production like copy of the data to allow for accurate verification of the bug fix.
+The court will test the environment before marking the bug issue as `done`.

+The tax court will later merge their `court/test` branch into `court/staging`, and shortly after deploy it to `production`

+> When working on fixing a bug, developer should branch off of `court/staging` and create a PR to `court/test`

 ## Environment Shuffle